 Neighborhood councils will not be charged a facility rental or staffing fee for the use of a community center for regular council meetings and functions.
 Neighborhood councils also receive a one (1) time use of a park for their annual event (the use of the Convention Center and Swim Centers is not applicable).

 Neighborhood councils also receive printing and mailing services, subject to funding availability as well as specification requirements.
 Please e-mail the staff liaison to receive a copy of the Neighborhood Council Printing Guidelines and to coordinate your print job.

-Get in touch with your neighborhood council to get involved!
-Download all available neighborhood council contact information:
+Get in touch with your neighborhood council or neighborhood group to get involved!
+View all available neighborhood council and group contact information:

 The Richmond Neighborhood Coordinating Council (RNCC) is the umbrella organization for the many neighborhood councils in Richmond, California.
 Learn more about RNCC by visiting their website.

 The purpose of the Richmond Neighborhood Coordinating Council is to:

 Provide a forum through which representatives from the Neighborhood Councils can exchange or pool ideas on community issues and help to solve neighborhood problems